-Dr. Gilbert Houtekamer, Founder and Managing Director, is the key mind that IntelliMagic’s technology originates from.
-His interest in storage performance started with research he did during his Ph.D. from the Delft University of Technology in the 1980s.
-Together with the product management teams, Gilbert remains highly involved in the innovation of the products.
-He visits customers regularly to get inspiration on how IntelliMagic can expand their offerings to make customers happier and more empowered in protecting their datacenter infrastructure.
+Dr. Gilbert Houtekamer, Founder and Director, is the key mind that IntelliMagic’s technology originates from.
+His interest in storage and mainframe performance started with research he did during his Ph.D. from the Delft University of Technology in the 1980s.
+Together with the product management teams, Gilbert is deeply focused on the innovation of the products.
+Stories from customers inspire him to come up with new ways for IntelliMagic to expand their offerings to make customers happier and more empowered in protecting their datacenter infrastructure.
 He has been awarded with the A.A.
-Michelson Award and is member of the Mainframe Hall of Fame for his contributions to the performance metrics field.
+Michelson Award and is member of the Mainframe Hall of Fame for his contributions to the performance measurement field.

 Resources created by Dr. Gilbert Houtekamer